egoist/sponsors/README.md

-My [Patreon sponsors](https://patreon.com/egoist) can suggest and vote for their favorite project ideas to help prioritize them.
+Everyone can suggest and vote for their favorite project ideas, if you are my [Patreon sponsor](https://patreon.com/egoist) your vote will weigh more.

 ## Suggestions